 Some piece of information on the Internet is safeguarded by the information contributor utilizing Adobe Flash Access.
 To save this safeguarded information, consumers must foremost acquire information licenses from the information contributor.
 These information licenses are downloaded automatically to your system, for example, when you lease or buy the safeguarded information.
 Flash Player preserves these licenses on your system.

 A website that provides video and audio to your system can distribute the information with finer execution if consumers who are playing similar information split their bandwidth.
 Splitting the bandwidth permits the video or audio to play more evenly, without pauses or skips from buffering.
 This is defined as peer-assisted networking because peers on the network help one another to deliver a superior experience.
 Flash Player only splits bandwidth utilizing peer-assisted networking with your consent.

-If you sanction this alternative, you are not accepting to split your bandwidth whenever a software requires to utilize it.
-You are only permitting softwares to request you whether you require to split your bandwidth.
+If you sanction this alternative, you are not accepting to split your bandwidth whenever software requires you to utilize it.
+You are only permitting softwares to request whether you require to split your bandwidth.
 In most instances, you desire to split your bandwidth only when you are utilizing a top-speed Internet connection.